Michael A. Taylor Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the seventh-fewest home runs in baseball (61 total, one per game).
+- Rays pitchers combine to surrender the sixth-fewest home runs in baseball (61 total, one per game).

-- Armstrong starts for the first time this season for the Rays.
+- The Rays will look to Glasnow (0-0) in his third start of the season.

+- The righty last appeared on Saturday against the Boston Red Sox, when he threw 5 1/3 innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.